Introduction to The Odyssey

 Both of these examples exaggerate things such as fame and rooms exaggerated as having capacity and capability.

-- Imagery: The Odyssey shows the use of imagery such as,
+- Imagery: The examples of imagery are given below,

 i.
 At last they gained the ravines of Lacedaemon ringed by hills

 and drove up to the halls of Menelaus in his glory.

 They found the king inside his palace, celebrating

 ii.
 Thick, luxuriant woods grew round the cave,